sineshashi/PubSubPython/README.md

 ## Contributing

 This project is primarily for educational purposes.
 However, contributions, suggestions, and discussions are welcome!
 Feel free to open issues and contribute to enhance this project's learning experience.

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify the code for educational purposes.
+See the [LICENSE](https://github.com/sineshashi/PubSubPython/blob/master/LICENSE) file for details.